Chuck Nowlen In 540 Words

 Pointedly missing: 'lazy,' 'follower,' 'perfect school attendance'

-To replay, reload page or press ctrl+F5
+To replay, press ctrl+F5

 When Chuck Nowlen was a kid, he was always skipping class to make magazines.

 There was the one in second grade: a four-page homage to “Quick Draw McGraw” that earned him the ultimate – a sneak-attack kiss from Betsy Tessman across the aisle.

 Then there was the 12-page Mad Magazine take-off, with a 50-copy press run in the school’s office.
 He wrote all the stories and drew all the pictures, and it sold for a dime on the playground.
 After the one-kid sales staff and the office manager were paid off, he netted a grand total of $1.93.

 Somewhere between rapture and obscene riches is where Chuck Nowlen will always be.

 Hey, he’s a journalist.
 And journalism isn’t just what he does; it’s who he is and who he has to be – whether he’s working budget alchemy and managing a staff; winning top awards as a writer, reporter and editor; planning an interactive graphic or a multimedia package; designing and developing a website; or working out a market analysis for a promising new title.

 It doesn’t really matter what kind of journalism it is, either – alternative, consumer, business-to-business, investigative, promotional or service – as long as it’s for an organization that truly wants to be the best it can be.

 Nowlen sold his first magazine article – on the isolation unit at the nation's highest-security prison – to The Progressive while still an undergraduate at the University of Wisconsin-Madison.